-There are four variations of sequencing and tracking that are easily implemented using the MIC22205.
+There are four variations which are easily implemented using the MIC22705.
 The two sequencing variations are Delayed and Windowed.
 The two tracking variants are Normal and Ratio Metric.
-The following diagrams illustrate methods for connecting two MIC22205's to achieve these requirements.
+The following diagrams illustrate methods for connecting two MIC22705's to achieve these requirements.